Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 But it’s not just the audio lessons with Pimsleur.
 After the audio portion, you review what you just learned through a variety of quick-hit visual drills and exercises.
 This includes reading drills, digital flashcards, quizzes, pronunciation training, and speed games.

-Our Thoughts On The Pimsleur Course
+Our Thoughts On Pimsleur

 With that in mind, let’s get into the major pros and cons of the Pimsleur program, particularly in the context of comparing it to Duolingo.